pjastam/shiny-speedskating/README.md

 Now go to your webbrowser and enter http://127.0.0.1/, http://localhost or the IP address of your VPS to verify that the `shiny-speedskating` demo app is running.

 You can run the container at other ports.
-It can happen that there is some service running at PORT 80, as Apache ou Nginx.
+It can happen that there is some service running at PORT 80, as Apache or Nginx.
 To run the app at PORT 3838 for example, you can use:

 docker run --rm -p 3838:80 pjastam/shiny-wordcloud